 Hello!
 I am here to introduce myself and tell you about my new blog covering topics related to neurodiversity, and teens and adults on the autism spectrum.

 My name is Dr. Tasha Oswald, but you can call me Tasha!
 I’m a trained developmental and clinical psychologist.
-I’m also the founder and director of Open Doors Therapy, a private practice in Palo Alto, near San Francisco, CA.
+I am also the founder and director of Open Doors Therapy, a private practice in Palo Alto, near San Francisco, CA.

-I specialize in providing group therapy for teens and adults who are neurodiverse or on the autism spectrum.
+Though you can find more information about me throughout the Open Doors Therapy website, my hope is that this blog will help you get a better sense of who I am as a therapist and person.
+Professionally, I specialize in providing group therapy for teens and adults who are neurodiverse or on the autism spectrum.
 Importantly, I also provide support groups to their parents and loved ones.
-I have a background as a researcher and have studied many topics relevant to teens and adults on the spectrum.
+Finally, my research background is primarily around teens and adults on the spectrum.

 So why did I decide to dedicate a blog, and really my whole career, to issues related to neurodiversity and autism spectrum in teens and adults?